-Santiago can be a lot of fun for children if parents research well enough beforehand.
-From beautiful parks to museums, art galleries, zoos, indoor play centres, nature reserves and various arts and craft classes for toddlers, expat families in Santiago will not struggle for entertainment.
+Santiago can be a lot of fun for children if parents do their research beforehand.
+From beautiful parks, museums and art galleries to zoos, indoor play centres, nature reserves and various arts and craft classes for toddlers, expat families in Santiago will not struggle for entertainment.

 Outdoor activities for kids in Santiago

-One of the drawbacks to living in Santiago with children is the lack of public green areas.
-Much of the countryside in Chile is privatised and seemingly cut off from the public.
-The only available green areas are parks and special nature reserves, which usually have an entrance fee and aren’t always particularly easy to get to.
-The following are some of the best places to visit if looking to stretch one's legs a bit with the little ones on the weekend.
+One of the drawbacks of living in Santiago with children is the lack of public green areas.
+Much of the countryside in Chile is seemingly cut off from the public and the only available green areas are parks and special nature reserves, which usually have an entrance fee and aren’t always particularly easy to get to.
+The following are some of the best places to visit for those expats looking to stretch their legs a bit with the little ones on the weekend.